frozenfoxx/twitchandtear/README.md

 # Features

-Implemented:
+* First person follow spectate
+* Chatbot commands to switch character spectating

 Planned:
-* Third person follow spectate.
-* Chatbot command to switch character spectating.
-* Send messages from the chat to the server.
+* Send messages from the chat to the server
-* Launch scripts via RCON if the server supports it.
+* Launch scripts via RCON if the server supports it

+# Twitch Commands

+* `!nextplayer`: spectate the next player
+* `!prevplayer`: spectate the previous player

 # Requirements